danielchatfield/latex-stuff/readme.md

 #### `\SetQuestionNumber{3}`

-Sets the next question to the specified value.
+Sets the next question (or part) number to the specified value.